Skip to main content

 What Happens if You Overpay Your Credit Card Bill?

-The Ascent is reader-supported: we may earn a commission from offers on this page.
+Many or all of the products here are from our partners that compensate us.
 It’s how we make money.
 But our editorial integrity ensures our experts’ opinions aren’t influenced by compensation.
+Terms may apply to offers listed on this page.

-Learn how paying more than you owe affects your finances
+Learn how paying more than you owe affects your finances.

 Paying a credit card bill is usually a simple process.
 You log in to your online account, choose whether you'll pay the minimum, the statement balance, or another amount, and you submit the payment.
 You can also use automatic payments to make this even more convenient for you.